ArtemGontar/solutionarchitect/content/posts/observability/grafana-loki-helm-install.md

 ---
 title: "How to configure Grafana Loki with Helm into Kubernetes"
 description: "This article provides instructions for installing and configuring a Loki stack, which consists of the Loki log aggregation system, the Promtail log shipping agent, and the Grafana visualization platform.
-The article explains how to add the Grafana Helm charts repository to Helm and install the Loki stack, and how to enable Grafana support in the installation.
-The article also provides instructions for using Grafana to view and query logs using the Loki data source and LogQL query language.
-The article discusses options for changing the log shipping agent, including using alternative log shipping agents such as Docker Driver, Fluentd, Fluent Bit, or Logstash.
-The article also explains how to customize the configuration of the Loki stack, including options for specifying the storage backend and configuring alerting.
-Finally, the article provides troubleshooting tips for common issues that may arise when using the Loki stack."
+The article explains how to add the Grafana Helm charts repository to Helm and install the Loki stack, and how to enable Grafana support in the installation."
 date: 2022-01-24T11:13:07+02:00
 keywords:
 - grafana